dheepss123/EcoDo/README.md

 | Fauzan Rizkyana Gunawan  | A152BSY2093   | Mobile Development  | [GitHub Profile](https://github.com/fauzanrizkyanag)|
 | Bintang Abillah Safna    | A120BSY2224   | Mobile Development  | [GitHub Profile](https://github.com/BintangSafna)|

+# Tech Stacks

+# How does this app work?

+# Try out our app!

 Feel free to explore each team member's GitHub profile for more information about their contributions and projects.